 There are many research proposals of the new investigators that have mistakes in calculations and typing.
 They give a bad impression of your mathematical skills and negatively impact your application.
 These applications are also declined and asked for resubmission after reviewing.

 The only way to rectify this error is to get your budget plan reviewed multiple times by your seniors.
 Another tip is to practice budget-writing continuously.

 The above-mentioned errors are the most frequent ones.
 You can avoid or rectify the mistakes in your budget plan by simply following the instructions provided in this article.
-Budget planning is not difficult; it just needs fair practice and evaluation from your part.
+Budget planning is not difficult; it just needs fair practice and evaluation on your part.
 With a little help from your senior mentors and this article, you can easily manage the budget section of your grant application.